TU-Berlin/dopa-vm/README.md

 ## Getting started

-There are two main entry for new users.
-If you are a experienced JAVA developer, are familar with the MapReduce concept and you want to model your data flow graphs by your self you probably want to work on the PACT level.
+There are two main entries for new users.
+If you are an experienced JAVA developer, are familar with the MapReduce concept and you want to model your data flow graphs by yourself you probably want to work on the PACT level.
 Otherwise, it might be easier to start with a simple meteor program.

 ### PACT